Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{$\ell$-Diversity}

 The $\ell$-diversity principle modifies $k$-anonymity to bound the diversity of published sensitive information.
-It states that for every set of quasi-identifier tuples in the same equivalence class $E$, the $\ell$ most frequent values of the sensitive attribute $s$ must have roughly the same frequencies $p_{E,s}$~\citep{machanavajjhala_l-diversity:_2007}.
+It states that every equivalence class $E$ must contain at least $\ell$ \textit{well-represented} sensitive values.
 This general principle can be instantiated in different ways.
+In the simplest form, the $\ell$-diversity principle requires $\ell$ \textit{distinct} values in each equivalence class.
+However, this simple instantiation does not prevent probabilistic inference attacks \cite{li_t-closeness:_2007}.

-In an instantiation based on entropy, for example, similar frequencies are indicated by a high entropy of the sensitive attribute frequencies.
+Stronger instantiations are based on the idea that in each equivalence class, the $\ell$ most frequent values of the sensitive attribute $s$ must have roughly the same frequencies~\cite{machanavajjhala_l-diversity:_2007}.
+In an instantiation based on entropy (Section \ref{metric:entropy}), for example, similar frequencies are indicated by a high entropy $H(S_E)$ of the sensitive attribute frequencies.

-In an instantiation based on recursion, the most frequent value $s_1$ must occur less often than all other values $s_i$ combined, within a multiplicative factor $c$.
+In an instantiation based on recursion, the most frequent value $s_1$ must occur less often than all other values $s_i$ combined, within a multiplicative factor $\omega$.

 Although $\ell$-diversity is an improvement to $k$-anonymity, it has been shown to offer insufficient protection against some attacks.
-In particular, it does not protect privacy when multiple releases of statistical data are available~\citep{xiao_m-invariance:_2007}, when the distribution of sensitive values is skewed~\citep{li_t-closeness:_2007}, or when sensitive attributes are semantically similar~\citep{li_t-closeness:_2007}.
-In addition, the adversary may be able to reconstruct sensitive attributes if he knows the algorithm used for data sanitization~\citep{zhang_information_2007}.
-Like $k$-anonymity, $\ell$-diversity does not sufficiently protect sensitive attributes that are numerical rather than categorical~\citep{zhang_aggregate_2007}.
+In particular, it does not protect privacy when multiple releases of statistical data are available~\cite{xiao_m-invariance:_2007}, when the distribution of sensitive values is skewed~\cite{li_t-closeness:_2007}, or when sensitive attributes are semantically similar~\cite{li_t-closeness:_2007}, for example numerical values that are close to each other \cite{zhang_aggregate_2007}.
+In addition, the adversary may be able to reconstruct sensitive attributes if he knows the algorithm used for data sanitization~\cite{zhang_information_2007}.